P&A Budget

 Entertainment Distribution & Release

-Prints and Advertising budget—the marketing and distribution costs spent to release a film, separate from production costs.
+Prints and Advertising budget—the marketing and distribution costs to release a film, often matching production budgets for major releases.

 Definition